klik hier voor Nederlands

 The book is bilingual: Dutch-English

-You can read all information about the book and how to order it: here
+You can read all information about the book: here

 to be kept informed about my writing and the promotion of my book.